vladimirzeth/IT-Portfolio/README.md

 ---

 ## About Me
 I am a career shifter transitioning into IT Support with practical experience gained from building and managing a homelab environment.

 I focus on developing real-world troubleshooting skills, system administration knowledge, and structured documentation practices aligned with industry standards.

+I hold certifications in IT Support and Help Desk — details and verification links are provided directly in my resume for employer reference.

 ---